 There is no such thing as the “perfect” destination – it’s what you make of it that counts!

 How do you find the perfect study abroad destination for yourself?
 This can be a hard question to answer.
-And that’s no wonder – the possibilities are almost endless today.
+And it’s no wonder – the possibilities are almost endless today.

-If you are reading this article, you are probably at least somewhat interested in studying in an Asian country.
+If you’re reading this, you’re probably at least somewhat interested in studying abroad in Asia.
 Of course, that still leaves you with a continent of roughly 45 000 000 square kilometers, somewhere around 50 countries and a multitude of different cultures.
 Not so helpful, right?

 1. Language barrier or no language barrier?